SmithEcophysLab/biol43506350_spring2023/notes/notes_02.14.2023.md

 	- grading will get more strict on these as the semester progresses
 2. Finish lecture on temperature
 	- [Link to lecture slides](../lecture_slides/slides_02.07.2023.pdf)
+3. Discussion of miniquizzes??
-3. Lecture on water
+4. Lecture on water
 	- [Link to lecture slides](../lecture_slides/slides_02.14.2023.pdf)
-4. (time permitting) Discussion of Chaves
+5. (time permitting) Discussion of Chaves
-5. (time permitting) Share literature review ideas
+6. (time permitting) Share literature review ideas

 ## Homework
 - Read Zhao et al. (2021).
 The full citation and link can be found in the